danielgn91/leetcode-practice/README.md

 # leetcode-practice
-Repository for posting my solutions for problems from leetcode
+Repository of my solutions for problems from leetcode